 Rivers, Ports, Waterways and Dredging Engineering

 The research group Rivers, Ports, Waterways and Dredging Engineering is a fusion of three former research groups, namely River Engineering, Ports & Waterways and Dredging Engineering.
 While these former research groups have some overlap between them they concentrate on whole different subjects.
 As a result each of the former research groups has its own professor.
 For River Engineering this is Prof. dr. ir.
 W.S.J.
-Uijttewaal, while Ports & Waterways is under supervision of Prof. ir.
-T. Vellinga and Prof. C. van Rhee is responsible for the section Dredging Works.
+Uijttewaal, while Ports & Waterways is under supervision of Prof. dr. ir, M. van Koningsveld and Prof. C. van Rhee is responsible for the section Dredging Works.

 River Engineering is all about the prediction of short- and long-term responses of river systems to natural and anthropogenic changes.
 Furthermore, it focuses on design measures to counteract negative trends.
 This section studies and teaches measures to enhance the different functions of a river, as well as methods to assess the near-field and far-field effects of these measures, on a short term and in the long run.
 The section has a strong foundation in the principles of fluid mechanics and sediment transport.